SAINTProtein/SAINT/README.md

 	|*Contact Window size 10*| *<Protein_Name>*.SAINT_cwin10.ss8   | *<Protein_Name>*.SAINT_cwin10.ss8_probab   |
 	|*Contact Window size 20*| *<Protein_Name>*.SAINT_cwin20.ss8   | *<Protein_Name>*.SAINT_cwin20.ss8_probab   |
 	|*Contact Window size 50*| *<Protein_Name>*.SAINT_cwin50.ss8  | *<Protein_Name>*.SAINT_cwin50.ss8_probab  |
- 3. In the above table, *<Protein_Name>* indicates the protein names given in file named *list_test*.
-Output files will be generated for all the proteins listed in this file.
+ 3. In the above table, *<Protein_Name>* indicates the protein names given in file named *"list_test"*.
+Output files will be generated for all the proteins listed in this *"list_test"* file.
  4. The characters in the output files of predicted sequences represent the eight states (Q8) as shown in the following table:

  	|Character | State|